jvniorrr/CSC130_Final/README.md

 # CSC130_Final
- Final project for CSC 130 along with checkpoints

-Not the best :'(.
-Checkout my 16-bit branch though!!
-Really slick, needs few tweaks though.
-Pokemon theme based 2d game with a full map using external assets.
+This repository contains the final project for CSC 130, along with the checkpoints.
+The project includes a 2D game based on the Pokemon theme with a full map, available in the 16-bit branch.
+The regular branch was created solely to fulfill the course requirement of a 2D game and does not have the Pokemon theme.
+Please check out the 16-bit branch if you are interested in the Pokemon-themed version.